ReactiveServices/ReactiveServices.MessageBus.RabbitMQ/README.md

 ## ReactiveServices.MessageBus.RabbitMQ

-ReactiveServices.MessageBus.RabbitMQ is a "RabbitMQ" implementation of the Reac.MessageBus abstraction.
+ReactiveServices.MessageBus.RabbitMQ is a "RabbitMQ" implementation of the ReactiveServices.MessageBus abstraction.

 ## License